 Medical Reserve Corps (MRC)

-The Medical Reserve Corps (MRC) is a national network of local groups of volunteers engaging local communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response and recovery capabilities.
+A national network of local groups of volunteers engaging local communities to strengthen public health, reduce vulnerability, build resilience, and improve preparedness, response, and recovery capabilities.

-There are over 900 units throughout the United States and its territories.
-MRC volunteers include medical and public health professionals, as well as other community members without healthcare backgrounds.
+There are over 900 units across the United States and its territories.
+MRC volunteers include medical and public health professionals, and other community members without healthcare backgrounds.
 The MRC was established after the terrorist attacks of 9/11 to provide a way to recruit, train, and activate volunteers to respond to community health needs, including disasters and other public health emergencies.
 A healthcare background is not required.

 HOW DOES THE MRC HELP?